 If you want to stay close walking distance of most famous sights and cruise down the Seine River, you should pick from 1st arrondissement to 9th arrondissement.
 The best places to book accommodation in these district are around Louvre, Le Marais, Latin Quarter and Saint Germain-des-Prés.

-Alternatively, if you would rather avoid the worst of the inner-city crowds, the higher number districts might be a better choice.
+Alternatively, if you would rather avoid the worst of the inner-city crowds, the higher number of districts might be a better choice.
 There’s still plenty to do further out.
-The Arc de Triomph is in the seventeenth arrondissement, whilst the Moulin Rouge borders the eighteenth.
+The Arc de Triomph is in the 17th arrondissement, whilst the Moulin Rouge borders the 18th arrondissement.

 |🏨 Best mid-range hotel:||Hôtel de la Bourdonnais|

 Overviews of best areas to stay in Paris first time

 Here is an overview of recommended areas in Paris for first-time visitors: